 - Resilient Channels – You can also build a regular wall with standard studs and attach resilient channels to one side of the stud frame.
 These channels flex and absorb the vibrations that come through the drywall.

-Acoustic or sound insulation for walls is an effective way to absorb noise coming through the wall.
-Use specific insulation formulated to absorb more sound like Rockwool products which they craft from molten rock and minerals.
-Choose between acoustic insulation slabs or rolls depending on your ability to fit it between your studs.
-You can also use standard fiberglass insulation which also works to absorb noise.
+Acoustic or sound insulation for walls is an effective way to absorb noise.
+Use specific insulation formulated to absorb more sound, like Rockwool crafted from molten rock and minerals.
+Choose between acoustic insulation slabs or rolls, depending on your ability to fit them between your studs.
+You can also use standard fiberglass insulation, which also works to absorb noise.

 Preventing Sound Leakage

-Caulk these with acoustic caulk once you put these fixtures into your new wall.
-If you are serious about creating soundproof walls, minimize these fixtures like windows and doors in your wall.
+Caulk these with acoustic caulk.
+If you are serious about creating soundproof walls, minimize the number of windows and doors on your wall.

-Most soundproof walls do not contain glass fixtures as glass conducts sound well.
-If you do need to include a door, use an option like a solid core flush door to make sure that the seal is solid.
+Most soundproof walls do not contain glass fixtures, as glass conducts sound well.
+If you do need to include a door, use an option like a solid core flush door for a tight seal.

 Increase Sound Damping